 The Applicant's guide aims to give practical information for project applicants to the Interreg IPA Romania-Serbia programme 2021-2027.
-It helps applicants to submit projects under this Programme as it offers a range of information on how to fill out an application, budget and related forms, the application procedure, the project selection criteria, the decision-making procedure and other aspects.
+It helps applicants to submit projects under this Programme as it offers a range of information on how to fill out a concept note, a full application form, elements regarding the budget and related forms, the application procedure, the project selection criteria, the decision-making procedure and other aspects.